College Opportunities for Middle and High School Students

 Get a Head Start on college and a career...

 LCCC offers several programs perfect for expanding your horizons - and your education - today, often at no cost!

-The Post Secondary Enrollment Option program is a popular choice for students, and for good reason.
-This program allows students to earn college credits while in high school, all for free, however, students must meet certain GPA qualifications to participate.
+College Credit Plus (formerly PSEO) is a popular choice for students, and for good reason.
+This program allows students to earn college credits while in high school, all for free.
 Under this program, qualified students enroll in courses at LCCC or on-site at select high schools and receive dual credit for high school requirements and for college credit.
 These credits may be used at LCCC or for transfer to the college or university of choice after high school graduation.
-Because the program is state-funded, even books and other fees are covered! www.lorainccc.edu/pseo
+Because the program is state-funded, even books and other fees are covered! www.lorainccc.edu/ccp.

 Early College High School (ECHS)

 The Early College High School is an innovative learning environment designed to inspire and motivate students who have the potential to be the first in their families to graduate from college.
 Beginning in ninth grade, students participate in a combined high school and college experience with the goal of earning a high school diploma and college associate’s degree at the same time.
 Students must be enrolled or open-enrolled through Lorain or Elyria City Schools but all courses are taught on the LCCC campus tuition-free. www.lorainccc.edu/earlycollege

 College Tech Prep (CTP)